Contents Functions Index Previous Next PDF

 Area 1: Experimental modal analysis

-Experimental modal analysis combines techniques related to system identification (data acquisition and signal processing, done outside the SDT, followed parametric identification) with information about the spatial position of multiple sensors and actuators.
+Experimental modal analysis combines techniques related to system identification (data acquisition and signal processing, followed parametric identification) with information about the spatial position of multiple sensors and actuators.

 Area 2: Test/analysis correlation

 Correlation between test results and finite element predictions is a usual motivation for modal tests.
-Chapter 4 addresses topology correlation, test preparation, correlation criteria, modeshape expansion, and structural dynamic modification.
-Indications on how to use SDT for model updating are given in section 6.4.
+Chapter 3 addresses topology correlation, test preparation, correlation criteria, modeshape expansion, and structural dynamic modification.
+Details on the complete range of sensor definitions supported by SDT can be found in 4.6.
+Indications on how to use SDT for model updating are given in section 6.5.

 Area 3: Basic finite element analysis